 These two favorite quotes sum up my life!

-Fast forward to today -- I'm a retired Biological Field Station Director.
+Fast forward to today — I’m a retired Biological Field Station Director.
 Over my career, I managed two extraordinary University of California field stations and natural reserves, while collaborating on research that merged the lines between ecology, engineering, and conservation.
-I lived off the grid since 1982, using solar photovoltaic power before it was commonplace outside of orbiting satellites (the first bank of solar panels we installed were in fact purchased as surplus equipment from the Jet Propulsion Laboratory).
+I lived off the grid starting in 1982, using solar photovoltaic power before it was commonplace.
+The first bank of solar panels we installed was, in fact, purchased as surplus equipment from the Jet Propulsion Laboratory.

-Working on interdisciplinary teams with faculty and students, we would design, engineer, and field test cool tools for the remote sensing of organisms and ecosystems -- incorporating cameras, sensors, wireless networks and robotics.
-Robots became mobile sensor platforms capable of semi-autonomous operation.
-Drones could conduct aerial surveys of vegetation and microclimate, and were able to collect water samples from lakes and rivers.
-"Tree-bots" navigated along cables strung through a forest canopy and measured photosynthesis, while underground robots captured thousands of microscopic images of the subterreanean mycorrhizal connections between plant roots and fungi.
-There were even small robotic boats and submarines which measured water quality at any location and depth, and would photographically document the health of a coral reef.
+Our interdisciplinary teams of faculty and students would design, engineer, and field test tools for remote sensing of organisms and ecosystems.
+We incorporated cameras, sensors, wireless networks, and robotics to build portable sensor platforms capable of semi-autonomous operation.
+Drones would conduct aerial surveys of vegetation and microclimate and be able to collect water samples from lakes and rivers.
+“Tree-bots” navigated along cables through a forest canopy measuring plant growth, while belowground robots captured thousands of digital images showing the microscopic connections between tree roots and fungi.
+There were even small robotic boats and submarines which measured water quality at any depth and would assess the health of a coral reef.

-We have learned a lot through these myriad uses of digital tech, but what has motivated me the most was the sense of urgency to quantitatively document as much of nature as it becomes irreversibly changed, and to explore scientific and technological solutions to aid in nature conservation and the defense of nature!
+We have learned much through these myriad uses of digital tech.
+But what has motivated me the most was the sense of urgency to understand and quantify biodiversity — to explore scientific and technological solutions that will aid in the conservation and defense of nature!

-My website is under contruction so check back over the next two months as I tell my stories -- and share a slice of my data -- about the animals, plants, and robots that have entertained me for so many years.
+Check back over the next few months as I tell my stories about the animals, plants, and robots that have entertained me for so many years.

 Here I am trying out the NASA Space Shuttle Simulator (Shuttle Avionics Integration Laboratory OV-095) at the Johnson Space Center in 2007